telvarost/MojangFix-StationAPI/README.md

 ## FAQ

 * Q. Why is minecraft so small and part of my screen white?
   * A. You probably have screen scaling on or are using a high DPI screen.
-There are 4 possible ways to fix this:
+There are 5 possible ways to fix this:
+    * The best option is to install Gambac: [https://modrinth.com/mod/gambac](https://modrinth.com/mod/gambac)
-    * You can pass the following string in as a java argument in the settings tab
+    * You could also pass the following string in as a java argument in the settings tab
       * `-Dsun.java2d.uiScale=1.0`
-    * You can install ClientsideEssentials mod or UniTweaks and use their screen scaling fix from GCAPI config options (fix may produce small artifacts with this option)
+    * You could also install ClientsideEssentials mod or UniTweaks and use their screen scaling fix from GCAPI config options (fix may produce small artifacts with this option)
-    * You can change the DPI settings for Prism Launcher to system
+    * You could also change the DPI settings for Prism Launcher to system
-    * Or, you can change your screen scaling to 100%
+    * Or, you could change your screen scaling to 100%